subtojbstaryt/Phobos-1.7.2-Clean/README.md

 Enjoy :)

-<h1> There is no bind to open the GUI, you can do .bind clickgui key to bind it
+<h1> There is no bind to open the GUI, you can do .bind clickgui (insert key here) to bind it